gunyarakun/timezone_finder/README.md

 tf = TimezoneFinder.create
 ```

-#### fast algorithm:
+#### timezone\_at():

+This is the default function to check which timezone a point lies in.
+If no timezone has been found, `nil` is being returned.
+**NOTE:** This approach is optimized for speed and the common case to only query points actually within a timezone.
-This approach is fast, but might not be what you are looking for:
+This might not be what you are looking for however: When there is only one possible timezone in proximity, this timezone would be returned
-For example when there is only one possible timezone in proximity, this timezone would be returned (without checking if the point is included first).
+(without checking if the point is included first).

 ```ruby
 # point = (longitude, latitude)